kh0209/my-ai-course-project/README.md

 ## Summary

-In modern online contract bridge (card game) systems a more or less intelligent system (robot) is available which plays the oppenents and/or partners roles.
-These robots are based on algorithms which are kept secret.
-Different systems exist.
-This project aims at an intelligent playing machine based on actual (avaolable) input of world class players.
+In modern online contract bridge (card game) more or less intelligent systems (robots) are available which play the oppenents and/or partners roles.
+This (course-) project aims at the develpment of an intelligent "playing machine" based on AI methods.

 ## Background